 The School has a curriculum policy which sets out how maths is taught and assessed throughout the school.
 The whole school also follows a calculation policy for addition, subtraction, multiplication and division which sets out the steps used to teach each skill.
 These are available below.

 Assessment is an on-going process throughout a child's school life, combining both teacher assessment of a child's skills and test outcomes at appropriate key points.
 Assessment is a part of every day classroom activities, where learning intentions are shared with children within lessons.

 In the Summer Term, Year 1 children are assessed on the Phonic Screening Check to determine whether they have met the expected standard.

 Year 2 and Year 6 children sit externally-set written SAT tests in Reading, Mathematics and Grammar, Punctuation and Spelling (GPaS).
 Writing and Science are teacher assessed.
 Year 2 tests are internally marked and Year 6 papers are sent away for external marking.
 Marks are converted into Scaled Scores, with 100 being the expected standard to attain.

 At the end of Reception, children's development continues to be assessed against the Early Years Foundation Stage descriptors and outcomes across 17 areas of learning.

 Children in Years 2 and 6 also sit the National Curriculum SAT Tests towards the end of the academic year.
-A copy of the curriculum for these year groups is available here along with links to sample test papers and guidance on how each SAT test is administered.
+Please follow this link for further information.

 If you would like to find out more about the curriculum we teach at our school, please speak to a member of staff at school.